Critical RCE · New CVEs · Active multi-actor exploitation

 “Are there already active attacks?”

 Yes.
-Security vendors report automated scanning and exploitation attempts, including actions attributed to known APT groups.
+Security vendors report automated scanning and exploitation attempts, including actions attributed to known APT groups and crimeware actors.
+Observed payloads include tunnellers, full-featured backdoors and cryptocurrency miners.
 Organisations with internet-facing Next.js/RSC applications should prioritise log and telemetry review.

 “How should we prioritise React2Shell vs. other vulnerabilities?”

 Where React Server Components are exposed to the internet, React2Shell should be treated as a top priority (P1).
-In environments without RSC servers, the priority is lower but it should still be addressed promptly as part of regular patch management.
+In environments without RSC servers, the priority is lower but it should still be addressed promptly as part of regular patch management and secure software supply chain hygiene.

 How we can support you with React2Shell